PJLab-ADG/3DTrans/README.md

 * Semi-Supervised Domain Adaptation (SSDA) for 3D Point Clouds
 * Multi-dateset Domain Fusion (MDF) for 3D Point Clouds

-2) We implement the **Scablable Pre-training Techniques** which can continuously enhance the model performance for the downstream tasks, as more pre-training data are fed into our pre-training network:
+2) We implement the **Scalable Pre-training Techniques** which can continuously enhance the model performance for the downstream tasks, as more pre-training data are fed into our pre-training network:
 * AD-PT: Autonomous Driving Pre-Training with Large-scale Point Cloud Dataset
 * SPOT: Scalable 3D Pre-training via Occupancy Prediction for Autonomous Driving